CageNic/perl_explained/perlbrew.md

 *Instead adding* ```source ~/perl5/perlbrew/etc/bashrc``` *to the* ```~/.bashrc``` *file after installing (and starting a new terminal) worked*

 # Step 1 – Installing Perlbrew
-Perlbrew needs gcc, a compiler, and bzip2, a compression utility, in order to compile and install Perl.
+Perlbrew needs gcc, a compiler, and bzip2, a compression utility, in order to compile and install Perl
 Note: The package version numbers you see in the following examples may be higher than shown in this guide because revisions are periodically being made to these packages.
 Building Perl requires two gcc-related packages, libgcc and gcc.
 To see if you already have these packages, execute the following command: